People

 Email: [email protected]

-Research Associate on the Civil War Paths project, working on transitional justice and civil war and the socio-legal dynamics of accountability within and across armed groups in sub-Saharan Africa.
+Research Associate and Editor of the Civil War Paths Blog, working on transitional justice and civil war and the socio-legal dynamics of accountability within and across armed groups in sub-Saharan Africa.

 Advisory Board